 Japan offers a wide variety of options for the gap year traveler, from the ancient ruins of the Shinto areas and the awe-inspiring temples in the rural tropics to the bustling chaos of the Tokyo street life.
 In a single day, you can experience over 1,000 years of jaw-dropping artistic and cultural history.
 Clear your mind with some Buddhist meditation or be overstimulated by the neon flashing lights of the major cities.
 Japan illuminates every aspect of human growth, all within an island smaller than California!

 Most volunteer organizations in Japan will help you with Japanese lessons and arrange a multitude of opportunities to meet people and enjoy many cultural activities.
 Japan is arguably one of the most technologically advanced countries in the world.
 However, there is still a demand for volunteers.
 Work with medical organizations, shelters for the elderly, half-way homes, and help repair any damaged infrastructure from a recent tsunami.
 You can also be involved with educational administrative and English teaching programs.
-It’s difficult to choose when there are so many options!
+It isn’t easy to choose when there are so many options!

 The cities (primarily Tokyo) are filled with dance clubs, a nightlife scene that is almost unparalleled throughout the world.
 But an extravagant nightlife and Tokyo’s technological wonders are not the only things to see in Japan.
 While visiting the country, make sure to see Kyoto, a thrilling step back in time, where you can partake in traditional tea ceremonies, go to temples, shrines, and classic performances of kabuki.
 While in Japan, make sure to visit Okinawa, a beach resort paradise.
 Don't forget to dine at amazing restaurants with futuristic interior designs and incredible delicacies!